kky1997/TCG_Web_Scrapper/README.md

      - Node.js 20: JS runtime env, very conveniently abstracted by Docker
      - Express.js: JS framework for backend server with easy middleware and routing
      - Puppeteer + chrome headless browser for web scraping
+     - Firebase Authentication for sign up and sign in

 # Set up instructions